By Jody Weisel

 RELATIVES: Saddest of all are the relatives of heroes.
 They ride the coattails of brother, son or dad.
 They take on the pitiful and predictable role of Svengali to the hero (although the other riders make fun of their advice), chronicler of the fame of the family name (always on hand with a video cam), the footstep follower (hoping the racing talent is in the genes) or the infamous father/mentor/mechanic (unfortunately, they always seem to come up short in one of the three jobs).

 MANFRIENDS: Last, but not least, is the ubiquitous gopher.
 The manfriend accidentally got so close that somehow he got roped into actually working.
 These manfriends serve a function.
 They are Kato to the MX version of the Green Hornet.
 The gopher is the closest friend that a hero has, but he lives life by the moment.
 He travels, eats and hobnobs at the whim of his master.
-Should Joe Hero get fired, lose once too often or get injured, Renfield will be out in the cold (warmed only by memories of lugging someone else’s gear bag through LAX).
+Should Joe Hero get fired, lose once too often or get injured, Renfield will be left out in the cold (warmed only by memories of lugging someone else’s gear bag through LAX).